chuckcscccl/rustlr/README.md

 always returned even when parse errors are encountered.

 Automatically generated AST types and semantic actions can always be manually overridden.

-A mixed approach is also possible.
+Specifying operator precedence and associativity instead of using the `T` and `F` categories is also supported.

-As this is a quick example, we've also injected a `main` that demonstrates how to invoke the parser directly into the generated parser file.
+The generated parser and lexer normally form a separate module.
+However, as this is a quick example, we've injected a `main` directly into the parser file to demonstrate how to invoke the parser.
 To run this example,

   1. Install rustlr as a command-line application: **`cargo install rustlr`**
   2. Create a Cargo crate and **`cargo add rustlr`** inside the crate